 American terminology is getting into the Australian and New Zealand hire car industry, so yes, you can rent a car from a car rental or rent-a-car company.
-Mostly we Down Under people say we hire a car instead of renting one.
+Mostly the Down Under people say they hire a car instead of renting one.

-If you're in need of a vehicle for land travel in Australia or New Zealand, you can hire almost anything on wheels — from limousines, station wagons, buses, 4WDs, beach buggies and just plain sedans to, yes, motorcycles, bicycles, scooters, inline skates, even horse-drawn carriages.
+If you're in need of a vehicle for land travel in Australia or New Zealand, you can hire almost anything on wheels — from limousines, station wagons, buses, 4WDs, beach buggies, and just plain sedans to motorcycles, bicycles, scooters, inline skates, even horse-drawn carriages.

 There are Internet sites that will give you car hire options — and costs — where you plan to travel.

 You can find real bargains on the Internet, but be sure to read the fine print, so you're not suddenly faced with unexpected charges.